Table of Contents

 What effect does psilocybin have on the brain?

-This feeling of transcendence encountered during the psychedelic trip can stay on your mind for a long time, even once the effects of the psilocybin have worn off.
+This feeling of transcendence encountered under the influence of psychedelic truffles can stay on your mind for a long time, even once the effects of the psilocybin have worn off.
 For example, the feeling of oneness with the environment can last for several months after a retreat.
-Naturally, this is why psilocybin is being studied as a potential treatment for depression and anxiety.
+Naturally, this is why psilocybin is being studied for their potential medical-use in treating depression and anxiety.

 Mixing magic truffles with other substances